 Infantry soldiers are equipped with the F88 AUSTEYR Individual Weapon, a robust rifle that can be fitted with the Grenade Launcher Assembly (GLA) and a range of advanced sighting systems.
 The Infantry soldier can also be equipped with the F89 Light Support Weapon, the M18A1 Claymore - anti personnel weapon, the 66mm Light Direct Fire Support Weapon ((LDFSW), Grenades and Night Fighting Equipment.
 Specialists within the Infantry will utilise heavy weapons such as mortars, anti-armour weapons and Mag 58 General Support Machine Guns.

-The RAInf Corps includes specialists, Mechanised (M113), Motorised (PMV-Bushmaster) and Parachute battalions.
+The RAInf Corps consists of six Standard Infantry Battalions and an Amphibious Ready Element based on a Battalion size group.
 Regional Force Surveillance Units are also part of the RAInf Corps.

 A Rifleman is a skilled soldier who fights the enemy at close quarters in all phases of warfare using a variety of weapons.
 Apart from being employed as a Rifleman, Infantry soldiers who hold the rank of Private can be employed as a Scout, Machine-Gunner or Combat Communicator in a rifle company.
-If selected for further training they can also be employed as a Mortarman, Signaller, Sniper, Direct Fire Support Weapon Crew Member, Reconnaissance Patrolman or Surveillance Operator in either Support or Administrative Companies.
-Depending on the role of the unit they may also be trained as parachutists and armoured vehicle crews.
+If selected for further training they can also be employed as a Mortarman, Signaller, Sniper, Direct Fire Support Weapon Crew Member, Reconnaissance Patrolman or Surveillance Operator in Support Company.

 Main Job Functions: Riflemen are employed to locate the enemy and develop an intelligence picture through patrolling and surveillance.
 He is also employed to provide security for other units and agencies through the same means.
 Once the enemy is located, and usually after air, artillery or naval bombardment, the Rifleman fights the enemy at close quarters with rifle, machine gun, grenades, anti-armour weapons and bayonet by day and night, regardless of season, weather or terrain.
 He is also employed to seize or hold ground from the enemy.